 Carrying out holistic site-based conservation involving research, protected area design and management, and community conservation.

-Tanzania is home to the 6th highest total number of IUCN Red Listed threatened species in the world.
-According to the 2015 classification it has 1077 Critically Endangered, Endangered and Vulnerable species listed - the most threatened biodiversity of any African country including Madagascar.
+Tanzania is home to the 11th highest total number of IUCN Red Listed threatened species in the world.
+According to the Januray 2023 data it has 1,591 Critically Endangered, Endangered and Vulnerable species listed - the most threatened biodiversity of any African country apart from Madagascar.

 WCS - globally headquartered at the Bronx Zoo in New York - has been working in Tanzania for 50 years to help safeguard this unique global heritage.More than 140 projects have been supported, encompassing training, research, monitoring, institutional support, education, and the gazettement and extension of National Parks and Nature Reserves.
 WCS still employs its traditional strengths such as a focus on fieldwork, science, and solid community and government partnerships.
 But at the same time, there are always new challenges to be met, such as those associated with climate change and the protection of ecosystem services.